EDC / Plan

 Actions:

-1. Benchmark against ACA standards for design and delivery of services and programs.
+1. Benchmark against ACA standards for design and delivery of programs and services.

-• No standards for design and delivery of services and programs currently targeted for publication.
+• No standards for design and delivery of programs and services currently targeted for publication.

 2. Establish ad hoc advisory groups to help scale, embed, and sustain accessibility within teams.